 About 6 months ago, I started working with an organisation called YesCalifornia; I was nervous about the direction the world was headed, and terrified that the new administration were going to plummet us into new depths of social conflict and environmental degradation.
 If life wanted to get my attention, this was the way to do it.
 Put Trump in as president, frighten my feminist values and my feminine self, whilst concurrently threatening my home, my planet, my environment, and the communities around me, as well as my values around education, freedom of speech and the desire not to go to war, for anything.
-Serendipity left nothing out of this prompt.
+Serendipity left nothing out.

 I knew an artist once, who, as a person, was very timid and sweet.
 When I first saw her art it surprised me and it shocked me; it was so full of raw expression, strong reds, emotional violence, big pieces.
-I couldn’t put her gentle demeanor and her explosive work together.
-It dawned on me that that was how she maintained her sweetness, was by expressing her complex truth on canvas, in the abstract; strong, expressive and fleshy.
+I couldn’t put her gentle demeanour and her explosive work together.
+It dawned on me that that was how she maintained her sweetness, by expressing her complex truth on canvas, in the abstract; strong, expressive and fleshy.
 Unapologetic.
 I know people were embarrassed when they saw it; unsure how to accommodate such boldness in public.
 Her boldness kept her sane.
 Simultaneously intimidating some, whilst inviting others to ask themselves some hard questions about their inner lives.

 Somehow these two paragraphs relate to each other.
 Perhaps this page is my canvas.

 I seem to get drawn back again, and again, to my own inner anguish that often escapes me in the daily busyness of living.
 Two things have brought it forward: my brother Tim, and my work with YesCalifornia.
 Somehow both these elements have drawn me back into the womb of my mother loss and where it took me creatively and personally in my life, in relation to habit pattern formation, and hiding… or trying to.